4Music: 2013–2024

 On 4 November 2020, 4Music moved from channel 29 to 30 as part of a move up where every channel from channel 24 to 54 on the platform moved up one place to allow BBC Four to move to channel 24 in Scotland due to new Ofcom rules regarding certain PSB channels requiring greater prominence on EPGs.
 This is because the BBC Scotland channel is on channel 9 in Scotland, whilst BBC Four is on channel 9 in the rest of the UK.
 On 26 January 2022, a similar shuffle down of channels – to free up LCN 23 nationwide for the revived BBC Three – saw 4Music moved again, to 31 (with E4 +1 in turn taking over 30).

 Transmission of 4Music and other channels operated by Channel 4 was impacted by the activation of a fire suppressant system at the premises of Red Bee Media on 25 September 2021.
 From 27 September to 6 October 2021, 4Music simulcasted the output of The Box, in place of usual scheduled programming, with a note shown on EPGs about the technical problems.
 The simulcast was changed to Box Hits on 7 October 2021, while output from 4Music was restored on 15 October, though initially with music videos only.
 Longform programming returned to the channel on 9 November, beginning at 12.07pm with Couples Come Dine with Me.
 The last song played before longform programming resumed was "Remember" by Becky Hill and David Guetta.

 On 13 June 2022, Channel 4 announced that 4Music's channel slot would be replaced with E4 Extra on 29 June 2022.
-4Music itself would transition to Box Hits' slot, effectively replacing the network.
-With the change, the channel transitioned back to being a full-time music channel, much like its fellow sister music channels.
-The final music video played on 4Music on Freeview prior to the channel transitioning to E4 Extra was "House on Fire" by Mimi Webb at 02:57 on 29 June; following the overnight infomercial block (closing with a short 4Music sting), transmission of E4 Extra began at 07:00.
+4Music itself would transition to Box Hits' slot.
+With the change, the channel transitioned back to being a full-time music channel.

-On 23 August 2022, the On-Screen Graphics of 4Music were revised.
-The new graphics feature a larger logo, modified font and different animations when showing Artist/Song titles.
+Closure

+On 29 January 2024, Channel 4 announced that 4Music and its sister channels would be closing as part of the future plans of the company leading up to 2030.

+In the press release, it is stated that Channel 4 are "Proposing to close small linear channels that no longer deliver revenues or public value at scale, including the Box channels in 2024 and others at the right time".
+At 23:59 on 30 June 2024, 4Music closed, with its final music video being "Raise Your Glass" by Pink.

+Programming

 Entertainment Programming (until 2022)

 Programmes shown on the channel as of Tuesday 9 November 2021: From June 29, 2022, these programmes transitioned to other Channel 4 networks, E4 and E4 Extra.